Multiple Sclerosis (MS)

 Surgery options include:

 - Deep brain stimulation for tremor.
+This treatment is only considered after other options have failed.
 Severe and disabling tremor that occurs with the slightest movement of the limbs may be helped by an implanted device that stimulates an area of the brain.
-A neurological surgeon performs the surgery to implant the device.
+A neurological surgeon does the surgery to implant the device.

 The unpredictability and variety of symptoms caused by multiple sclerosis (MS) make it a disease that people have tried to treat in many different ways.